 Friday, March 14, 2008

-How boring is a church?
+(Venice, Italy) How boring is a church?
 Here in Venice, not very.
-Today I am going to take you to the Church of San Rocco to show you just how interesting a church can be.
-I am going to weave comments throughout an article I wrote for the International Herald Tribune-Italy Daily back in August, 2002.
+Today, I am going to take you to the Church of San Rocco to show you just how interesting a church can be.
+I'll weave some comments throughout an article I wrote for the International Herald Tribune-Italy Daily back in August 2002.

 First, you have to know a little bit about St. Roch.
-We will use his Italian name, San Rocco: "San" = "Saint" if it's a male saint.
+I'll use his Italian name, San Rocco: "San" = "Saint" if it's a male saint.
 "Santa" = "Saint" if it's a female saint.
-(How Saint Nicolas turned into Santa Claus is a topic for another discussion.:)
+(How Saint Nicolas turned into Santa Claus is a topic for another discussion.:-)

 There are many stories about San Rocco, so I will try to piece them together.
 San Rocco was a young nobleman from Montpellier, in the South of France, who studied medicine during the turn of the 14th century.
 His father was the governor.

-When he finally went back to Montpellier, he didn't say who he was, and his uncle didn't recognize him and thought he was a spy, so he threw him in prison, where he died.
+When Rocco finally went back to Montpellier, he didn't say who he was.
+His uncle didn't recognize him and thought he was a spy, so he threw him in prison, where he died.

 Or so the story goes, which sounds a little fishy to me.
 Why go back to Montpellier just to go to prison?
 When he could have been out working miracles?